 Together with workers in the health sector – united in the committee ‘Zorg geen markt’ (Health care is not a market) – the SP is leading the campaign against the growing divide in health care provision as a result of the introduction of market principles.
 Through ongoing research and helping patients and professionals voice their complaints, we succeed increasingly in debunking the myths about how free market health care is beneficial to all.

 The SP maintains good contacts with progressive organisations throughout the world, exchanging views and co-operating across borders on issues such as war and peace, globalisation and the unfair division of wealth in the world.
 In 2005 the SP was the backbone of the successful ‘no’-campaign against the European Constitution in the Netherlands.
-In the European Parliament the SP tries to show how the drive for European unification as currently defined is above all inspired by the major multinationals and will have negative consequences for the general population.
 The SP has taken part in the international campaigns

 against the wars in Iraq and Afghanistan and combats multinational corporations that undermine working conditions and pollute the environment.